Steven Chambers

 Steven Chambers (born 8 November 1990) is an Australian professional baseball player for the Canberra Cavalry of the Australian Baseball League.

 He was a member of the Australia national baseball team in the 2017 World Baseball Classic Qualification and 2016 Haarlem Baseball Week.

-On 12 February 2019 he invited for spring training of Yokohama DeNA Bay Stars of Nippon Professional Baseball (NPB) with Steven Kent.
+On 12 February 2019 he invited for spring training of Yokohama DeNA BayStars of Nippon Professional Baseball (NPB) with Steven Kent.